ibacklungu/Maji_Ndogo_Agriculture_Analysis_1/README.md

-# 🌾 Maji Ndogo Agriculture Project
+# 🌾 Maji Ndogo Agriculture Project.

-## Maji Ndogo Farm Insights
-### *Unlocking Ethical Agricultural Intelligence from Integrated Field Data*

-> **"When it comes to data for social impact, accuracy isn’t optional—it’s ethical."**

 ## Project Overview
-**Transforming Raw Agricultural Data into Actionable Farming Intelligence**

-This comprehensive analysis tackles one of Africa's most pressing challenges: optimizing agricultural production in variable climate conditions.
+**Transforming Raw Agricultural Data into Actionable Farming Intelligence** This comprehensive analysis tackles one of Africa's most pressing challenges: optimizing agricultural production in variable climate conditions.
 Using farm survey data from Maji Ndogo, we built a data-driven framework to answer two fundamental questions: **Where should we farm, and what should we grow?**